joereyes0123/Journal-/day1.md

 ### Day 7
 today we discussed and used constructors to add data tables to our html file using our JS script.

+###Day 8
+Today we discussed how to create tables using forms.